2KAbhishek/resume/README.md

 ## Education

-### **Bachelor of Technology, BIET (MAKAUT)**, 2016 - 2020
+### **Bachelor of Technology (CSE), BIET (MAKAUT)**, 2016 - 2020, 8.37/10

--   Spent most of my time self-learning, doing open-source projects, problem-solving, and learning new technologies.
+-   Spent most of my time self-learning, contributing to open-source, problem-solving, and learning new technologies.
--   Graduated in Computer Science and Engineering, with a DGPA of 8.37/10.

 ## Skills